Green-Sky/tomato/docs/md/entity.md

 owned components is guaranteed only when they are iterated as part of their groups or as free types with multi type views and groups in general.

-# Empty type optimization

-An empty type `T` is such that `std::is_empty_v<T>` returns true.
-They also are the same types for which _empty base optimization_ (EBO) is possible.<br/>
-`EnTT` handles these types in a special way, optimizing both in terms of performance and memory usage.
-However, this also has consequences that are worth mentioning.

-When an empty type is detected, it's not instantiated by default.
-Therefore, only the entities to which it's assigned are made available.
-There doesn't exist a way to _get_ empty types from a registry.
-Views and groups will never return their instances (for example, during a call to `each`).<br/>
-On the other hand, iterations are faster because only the entities to which the type is assigned are considered.
-Moreover, less memory is used, mainly because there doesn't exist any instance of the component, no matter how many entities it is assigned to.

-More in general, none of the feature offered by the library is affected, but for the ones that require to return actual instances.<br/>
-This optimization is disabled by defining the `ENTT_NO_ETO` macro.
-In this case, empty types are treated like all other types.
-Setting a page size at component level via the `component_traits` class template is another way to disable this optimization selectively rather than globally.

 # Multithreading

 In general, the entire registry isn't thread safe as it is.
 Thread safety isn't